MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Purchase order commitment rate

 Purchase order commitment rate refers to the percentage of customer orders that a supplier commits to fulfilling within a specific timeframe.
-This commitment could be a promise by the supplier to deliver goods or services to customers within a certain number of days or hours.
+This commitment could be a promise by the supplier to deliver goods or services to customers within a number of days or hours.

 The purchase order commitment rate is an important metric for businesses to monitor because it directly affects satisfaction and loyalty.
 If a supplier consistently fails to meet its customer expectations or consistently promises less than demand, it leads to the customer being dissatisfied and more importantly the supplier as unreliable.